JanPoonthong/hacking_clickup_docs/README.md

 **API -> https://app.clickup.com/v1/login?include_teams=true**

-1. Go https://www.base64decode.org/, and click the encode option to encode your email and password.
+1. Go https://www.base64decode.org/, and click the encode option to encode your email and password(ClickUp email and password).
 For example, `username@gmail.com:password`.

 2. When you get the encoded email and password, i.e `dXNlcm5hbWVAZ21haWwuY29tOnBhc3N3b3Jk`.
 Add `Basic` in front of the token.
 For example, `Basic dXNlcm5hbWVAZ21haWwuY29tOnBhc3N3b3Jk`.

 3. `POST` Request to API with a basic token above. `{Authorization: Basic dXNlcm5hbWVAZ21haWwuY29tOnBhc3N3b3Jk}` as a header.

-4. After step 3, you can get the `token` which is `Bearer ejasdhjasjkdyasjkdhjbasdas.asjlkdhasjkdhjkasdhjkasndjaskas`.
+4. After step 3, you will get a json.
+Inside the json object you find `token` which is `Bearer ejasdhjasjkdyasjkdhjbasdas.asjlkdhasjkdhjkasdhjkasndjaskas`.

 ## API for getting all docs